What Are The Benefits Of Toning The Abs, Butt And Thighs?

-If possible maintain the calf raise as you use your legs to stand back up to the starting position; pulling your inner thighs together as you stand tall.
+If possible, maintain the calf raise as you use your legs to stand tall (pulling your inner thighs together as you stand).

-Lower your heels to return to the starting position and repeat this movement for 40 seconds.
+Lower your heels to return to the starting position and repeat.

-Muscles Worked: Glutes, quads, inner thighs, abs and obliques.
+Targets: Glutes, quadriceps, inner thighs, abs and obliques.

-Start in an athletic stance, feet shoulder width distance apart (or slightly wider), knees softly bent; chest up.
+Start in an athletic stance, feet shoulder-width distance apart (or slightly wider), slight bend in the knees, chest up.